Prabesh789/Data_Analyst_Boot_Camp/README.md

 ### MySQL Advanced Level covered the following topics:

-1. **CTEs**: A Common Table Expression (CTE) in MySQL is a temporary result set defined with the WITH keyword, used in SELECT, INSERT, UPDATE, or DELETE statements.
-It offers a more readable and reusable alternative to subqueries.
+1. **CTEs**: Learned about Common Table Expressions (CTEs) in MySQL, which are temporary result sets defined with the WITH keyword.
+They provide a more readable and reusable alternative to subqueries.
-2. **Temporary Table**: Temporary tables in MySQL are session-specific tables that automatically drop when the session ends, useful for storing intermediate results within that session.
+2. **Temporary Table**: Discovered how to use session-specific temporary tables in MySQL, which are perfect for storing intermediate results during a session.
-3. **Stored Procedures**: Stored procedures in MySQL are a feature to store and reuse complex SQL queries, include control-flow statements, and accept parameters.
-They're great for automating tasks, enhancing code reuse, and simplifying operations.
+3. **Stored Procedures**: Gained insights into writing and using stored procedures in MySQL to store complex SQL queries, automate tasks, and simplify operations with parameters and control-flow statements.
-4. **Triggers & Events**:
+4. **Triggers & Events**: Explored how triggers can automatically execute code in response to specific table events, and how events can be scheduled using the MySQL Event Scheduler.
    - **Triggers**: Blocks of code that execute automatically when specific events occur on tables.
    - **Events**: Scheduled tasks managed by the MySQL Event Scheduler.